 - Blurred vision

-- Drusen, accumulation of extracellular material on retina
+- Drusen, accumulation of extracellular material on the retina

 - Changes in pigmentation